Products containing caffeine are amongst the five most traded commodities on earth.

 Does this sound like you?

-I went the full nine yards so that you don’t have to.
+We went the full nine yards so that you don’t have to.

 Who knew that reducing unnecessary stress could have such a positive effect?